sourcehut-mirrors/chawan/doc/api.md

 `suspend()`
 : Temporarily suspend the browser, by delivering the client process a SIGTSTP signal.

-  Note: this suspends the entire process group.
+  Note: this suspends all processes, including buffers, the loader and CGI.

 `readFile(path)`
 : Read a file at `path`.